FrontBackStart/quizzer/README.md

 **Create virtual environment.** Navigate to a directory/folder named `quizzer` (the one with files `mvnw` and `pom.xml`).

-    $ python3 -m venv ./venv    # creates a new virtual environment named "venv" in current directory
+    $ python3 -m venv ./venv
+    $ source venv/bin/activate
+    $ cd robot
+    $ pip install robotframework-seleniumlibrary

+**Install browser drivers.** Depending on your OS installing browser drivers varies.
+[Here](https://katekuehl.medium.com/installation-guide-for-google-chrome-chromedriver-and-selenium-in-a-python-virtual-environment-e1875220be2f) seems to be an ok guide to installing browser drivers for Windows, Mac and Linux (not tested, but read through).